 For cards, these verification amounts will be sent as charges.
 Coinbase will make two test charges to the card of amounts between 1.01 and 1.99 in your local currency.
 These should appear in the recent activity section of your card issuer's website as pending or processing charges.

-- Charges for exactly 1.00 are not used for card verification and can be ignored.
-These are caused by the card processing network, and are separate from the Coinbase verification amounts
+Charges for exactly 1.00 aren't used for card verification and can be ignored.
+These are caused by the card processing network, and are separate from the Coinbase verification amounts.

-- Neither the verification amounts nor the 1.00 charges will post to your card—they are temporary.
+Neither the verification amounts or the 1.00 charges will post to your card—they are temporary.
 They will display as pending for up to 10 business days, then disappear.

 If you don't see the verification amounts in your card activity, please try the following:

-- If you don't see the test charges appear after 24 hours, contact your bank or card issuer to ask if they can provide the amounts of any pending Coinbase authorizations
+If you don't see the amounts after 24 hours, contact your bank or card issuer to ask if they can provide the amounts of any pending Coinbase authorizations.

-- If your card issuer is unable to find the charges, or if the amounts have already been removed, return to the payment methods page and select verify next to your card.
-You will see an option to re-charge your card at the bottom
+If your card issuer can't find the charges, or if the amounts have already been removed, return to the payment methods page and select verify next to your card.
+You will see an option to re-charge your card at the bottom.

-- Sometimes your card issuer may flag one or all of these verification amounts as fraudulent and block the charges.
-If that is the case, you will need to contact your card issuer to stop the blocking, and then restart the verification process
+Sometimes your card issuer may flag one or all of these verification amounts as fraudulent and block the charges.
+If that is the case, you'll need to contact your card issuer to stop the blocking, and then restart the verification process.

 If you receive an "incorrect amounts" error when completing your verification, please visit this page.